HtetShine1868/CommunityHub/README.md

 **AI Tool Used:** ChatGPT, Deepseek

 **Purpose:**
-Introduce **category support for topics** and update the frontend UI to display category information using visual chips.
+Introduce category support for topics and update the frontend UI to display category information using visual chips.
 This update improves topic organization and enhances the user interface by clearly showing topic categories and privacy status.

 **Challenge faced:**

-- Integrating **category data into the existing topic structure** without breaking existing API responses.
+- Integrating category data into the existing topic structure without breaking existing API responses.
-- Updating **TypeScript types** to correctly support optional category relationships.
+- Updating TypeScript types to correctly support optional category relationships.
 - Displaying category information in the UI while maintaining consistent styling with Material UI components.
 - Handling cases where topics might not have a category assigned.

 **Solution:**

-- Updated **Topic and Post TypeScript interfaces** to include optional category relationships.
+- Updated Topic and Post TypeScript interfaces to include optional category relationships.
-- Modified backend **Topic model** to include a `Category` relationship using a foreign key.
+- Modified backend Topic model to include a `Category` relationship using a foreign key.
-- updated the **topic repository** to correctly manage topic retrieval and relationships.
+- updated the topic repository to correctly manage topic retrieval and relationships.
-- Enhanced **TopicCard** and **TopicDetailPage** components to display category information using styled **Material UI Chips** with category icons and colors.
+- Enhanced TopicCard and TopicDetailPage components to display category information using styled Material UI Chips with category icons and colors.
 - Implemented conditional rendering to ensure the category chip only appears when a category exists.
-- Organized UI elements so that **category and privacy chips** are displayed together in a responsive layout.
+- Organized UI elements so that category and privacy chips are displayed together in a responsive layout.

 **How AI was used:**
-Used AI tools to research best practices for **handling optional relational data in TypeScript interfaces, structuring React components with Material UI chips, and managing foreign key relationships in Go using GORM**.
+Used AI tools to research best practices for handling optional relational data in TypeScript interfaces, structuring React components with Material UI chips, and managing foreign key relationships in Go using GORM.

 **Code written by me:**
 All backend model updates, repository adjustments, frontend component changes, TypeScript type definitions, and UI integration were implemented and tested by me.